wavefrontHQ/docs/pages/doc/ingestion_policies.md

 tags: [administration, dashboards]
 sidebar: doc_sidebar
 permalink: ingestion_policies.html
-summary: Monitor the usage with ingestion policies and usage dashboards.
+summary: Monitor usage with ingestion policies and usage dashboards.
 ---

 As a Super Admin user, you're interested in usage patterns for the whole company, but also for different teams in the company.
 For such cases, Tanzu Observability by Wavefront supports ingestion policies.
 You can create different ingestion policies and assign accounts or groups to each policy to see which teams use which part of total ingestion.